 Chaos Drill

-The chaos drill is to help teach your wide receivers to maintain their wide base in case they face physicality from the defensive back.
+The chaos drill is designed to help your wide receivers maintain a wide base when facing physicality from defensive backs.

 Defensive backs are taught to push, pull, and be violent with the wide receiver.
 In this drill, you will learn to maintain balance, leverage, and grip on the defensive back while chaos ensues.